-Gold has been a popular and valuable component of jewelry for centuries.
+Gold has been a popular and valuable component of jewelry for centuries, but what is the environmental impact of gold mining?
 Gold is resistant to solvents, doesn't tarnish and is incredibly malleable, so it can be shaped with relative ease.
 Although its price fluctuates, gold regularly sells for more than $1,000 per ounce.
 Gold nuggets are popular among collectors but are rare; most gold is found as small particles buried in gold ore.
-Mining just an ounce of gold from ore can result in 20 tons of solid waste and significant mercury and cyanide contamination, according to Earthworks.
+However, mining just an ounce of gold from ore can result in 20 tons of solid waste and significant mercury and cyanide contamination.

 Poisoned Drinking Water